 Considering the obvious benefits to UHC, this prompts the questions: What is the reasoning behind this lack of relative support in the US, and what can be done to address this?
 The main goal of this project is to examine the ethical reasoning of Americans behind this lack of support.
 Examining economic or practical policy arguments against implementation is outside the scope of this project.
 We are examining the impact of two ethical constructs specifically, moral conviction (the perception that one's feelings about a given attitude are based on one's beliefs about right and wrong) and social consensus (the degree of social agreement that a proposed act is evil or good) which we believe individually, and jointly in interaction, affect public support for UHC (Skitka, 2005; Jones, 1991).

-We believe that by definition, availability of healthcare is a moral issue, thus, we have chosen the constructs of moral conviction and social consensus because they are known to have significant impact in assment and support of other topics seen as ethically sensitive (e.g., the death penalty, legality for abortion, etc.).
+Availability of healthcare is a moral issue, thus, we have chosen the constructs of moral conviction and social consensus because they are known to have significant impact in assment and support of other topics seen as ethically sensitive (e.g., the death penalty, legality for abortion, etc.).
 Furthermore, we also will briefly examine two different theories of ethical values prioritization, that of utilitarianism (the ends justify the means), and deontology (behavior is right or wrong regardless of the outcome).
 Ideally, more fully understanding the ethical beliefs underpinning support or opposition towards UHC, we can design interventions to improve its public perception.

 Literature Review

 The initial goal of our research in determining how ethics and morality impact perception and support for UHC was initially to narrow the scope of our study.
-Ethics and morality are an extremely broad topic; We began by seeking to understand UHC from the, Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
+Ethics and morality are an extremely broad topic; We began by seeking to understand UHC from the perspective of one of the fundamental theories of ethics, Utilitarianism and Deontology (Brady and Wheeler, 1996).
+Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
 In contrast, Deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.
 We plan to measure the degree of Utilitarian and Deontological orientation and examine its effect on support for UHC.

-Furthermore ethical judgements are not always made in a vacuum, the perspective of friends, family, and society in general can influence one’s conclusions.
+Furthermore, ethical judgements are not always made in a vacuum, the perspective of friends, family, and society in general can influence one’s conclusions.
 The ethical construct of ‘social consensus’ accounts for this behavior.
 Jones’ and colleagues defines social consensus as the “degree of social agreement that a proposed act is evil or good” (Jones 1991).
 We plan on adapting prior existing social consensus manipulations to examine the effect of social consensus on support for UHC (Kobayashi, 2018).

 Utilitarianism and Deontology